-In conjunction with the broadcast premiere of AMERICAN MASTERS "Miles Davis: Birth Of The Cool" in February, Columbia Records/Legacy Recordings, the catalog division of Sony Music Entertainment, will release “Miles Davis - Music From and Inspired by Miles Davis: Birth of the Cool, a Film by Stanley Nelson.”
+In conjunction with the broadcast premiere of AMERICAN MASTERS "Miles Davis: Birth Of The Cool" in February, Columbia Records/Legacy Recordings, the catalog division of Sony Music Entertainment, released “Miles Davis - Music From and Inspired by Miles Davis: Birth of the Cool, a Film by Stanley Nelson.”

 Watch On Your Schedule:

-This film is currently available to stream on demand with KPBS Passport, video streaming for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+This film is currently available on demand with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.